 - Snow Pants -these are the ones I’m wearing

-- Ski Goggles -if you have a small face, are hard to fit and need youth-sized goggles, these are perfect!
+- Ski Goggles -if you have a small face, are hard to fit and need youth-sized goggles, these are the ones I’m wearing and they’re perfect!
 They have regular sizes too.

-- Snow Boots -I’m wearing these above too.
+- Snow Boots -I’m wearing these above as well.
 They are warm, kept my feet dry and didn’t require any breaking in.